Zuhak, Bamyan

-The fortress is believed to have been founded between 500-600 AD by the Hephthalites, around the same time as the Buddhas of Bayman were created.
-The city lies at the easternmost point of the Bayman valley, above the confluence of the Kunduz and Kalu Ganga rivers.
+The fortress is believed to have been founded between 500 and 600 AD by the Hephthalites, around the same time as the Buddhas of Bamyan were carved into rock in the Bamiyan valley.
+The city lies at the easternmost point of the Bamyan valley, above the confluence of the Kunduz and Kalu Ganga rivers.
 The valley used to be a part of a route connecting Europe to India and China.

-Zuhak was fortified during the Islamic period (10th - 13th Century), under the rule of the Ghaznavid and Ghorid dynasties.
-The fortress was later ransacked by Genghis Khan and his army during the Mongol siege of Bayman, as a part of the greater invasion of the Khwarazmian Empire.
+Zuhak was fortified during the Islamic period (10th - 13th century), under the rule of the Ghaznavid and Ghorid dynasties.
+The fortress was later ransacked by Genghis Khan and his army during the Siege of Bamyan, as a part of the greater invasion of the Khwarazmian Empire.

 The fortress was protected by ramparts, built along the steep cliffs bounding the site, which were equipped with several watchtowers, some of which still stand today.
 The citadel was protected by three more orders of walls and was located on the topmost part of the hill.
 Due to prolonged exposure and a lack of conservation, exacerbated by recent periods of war, many of the structures on the site have collapsed or are prone to collapse.